zestsoftware/zest.releaser/zest/releaser/README.txt

   subversion.

 - **release**: copies the the trunk or branch of the current checkout and creates a subversion tag of it.
+Makes a checkout of the tag in a temporary directory.
 Offers to register and upload a source dist of this package to PyPI (Python Package Index).
 Note: if the package has not been registered yet, it will not do that for you.
 You must register the package manually (``python setup.py register``) so this remains a conscious